 8. If the PCF had not previously subscribed to the required QoS level events from the PDU session for the affected PCC Rules, then the PCF shall do so now.
 The PCRF initiates procedures according to figure 5.2.2.2.1-1.

-NOTE 2: If the PLMN identifier is not available in step 4 (step 4a for Rx case), the P-CSCF will wait to get it in step 8 before progressing the SIP Register, i.e. steps 5, 6 and 7 will occur after step 8.
+NOTE n3: If the PLMN identifier or the SNPN identifier is not available in step 4 (step 4a for Rx case), the P-CSCF will wait to get it in step 8 before progressing the SIP Register, i.e. steps 5, 6 and 7 will occur after step 8.